jts3k/Twisted-Signals-F16/Syllabus.md

 Students may be required to purchase materials to complete class projects.
 For convenience, some materials are available for borrowing and for purchase at IDeATe Lending (Hunt A29).

+If you experience any issues with IDeATe facilities such as swipe card access, access to the room reservations system, non-functioning or damaged equipment, etc., send an email describing your issue to: [help@ideate.cmu.edu](mailto:help@ideate.cmu.edu).

 USING THE MEDIA LAB

 You will have access to the Media Lab outside of class hours - it is an excellent environment for you to work on your projects.
 To use the Media Lab outside of class time you must [make a reservation using the online reservation system](http://ideate.andrew.cmu.edu/reservations/day.php?area=5).
 When using the Media Lab outside of class you must comply with the [policies indicated on the class website](https://courses.ideate.cmu.edu/18-090/f2016/2016/08/16/media-lab-policies/).